Einkorn: Uses

 Einkorn is a common food in northern Provence, France.
 It is used for bulgur or as animal feed in mountainous areas of countries including France, India, Italy, Morocco, the former Yugoslavia, and Turkey.
 It contains gluten (so is not suitable for people with gluten-related disorders) and has a higher percentage of protein than modern red wheats.
 It is considered more nutritious because it has higher levels of fat, phosphorus, potassium, pyridoxine, and beta-carotene.

+Use in baking

+Historically, einkorn was not used in breadmaking, having primarily been eaten boiled in whole grains or in porridge, meaning that cultivars were not selected for their breadmaking potential.
+Until recently, einkorn was not thought to be suitable for baking, as its dough is sticky, inelastic and difficult to handle.
+Testing during the 1990s demonstrated that some einkorn varieties could perform favourably in comparison to bread wheats, and, while only some genotypes proved suitable for breadmaking, a wide variety were suitable for use in other baked goods.
+Einkorn dough has a bright yellow colour due to high levels of carotenoids, and due to low gas retention yields loaves with a dense structure.
+Einkorn doughs should be kneaded for a shorter time, and require approximately 10-15 minutes longer baking time than comparable bread wheat doughs.

 Resource for plant breeding

 Einkorn is the source of many potential introgressions for immunity; Russian geneticist Nikolai Vavilov called it an "accumulator of complex immunities".
 T. monococcum is the source of Sr21, a stem rust resistance gene which has been introgressed into hexaploid worldwide.
 It is also the source of Yr34, a resistance gene for yellow rust.

 The salt-tolerance feature of T. monococcum has been bred into durum wheat.